isabella232/pmp-support-site/docs/users/020_registration.md

 **Complete the** [request form](/register) **for a new account.**

 * Host: Select api.pmp.io if you intend to use an existing PMP plugin or Core Publisher.
-Choose api-sandbox.pmp.io if you are a developer and want an account to test with in a sandbox environment.
+Choose api-sandbox.pmp.io if you are a developer and want an account to perform testing in a sandbox environment.

 * Contact email: We recommend that stations use a generic email address rather than a personal email account.
 If there is a change in personnel, you cannot change the email account tied to the API user account.